DioDogHater/DioRaster/README.md

 - You can decide in "*Terminal*" rendering mode how many milliseconds to wait before rendering the next frame by defining:\
 `TRIANGLE_RASTER_SLEEPMS` to the amount of ms to wait.\
 Default is 2 ms.
-- You can decide in "*Terminal*" rendering mode wether you want to use black->white gradients or full color (only supported on certain terminals).
+- You can decide in "*Terminal*" rendering mode wether you want to use black and white gradients or full color (only supported on certain terminals).
 To enable the full color mode, define: `TRIANGLE_RASTER_FULL_COLOR`.
 Otherwise, the rendering will be done in black and white gradients using the
 "density" of certain ASCII characters.
 - You can choose the intensity of the ambient light and the diffuse lighting with the macros\